-Criminal justice clients frequently need drug treatment due to problems with drug or alcohol addiction.
-Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be completed in order to be admitted into a criminal justice substance abuse rehab facility or recovery program.
+Criminal justice clients typically need drug or alcohol rehabilitation because of their problems with drug and alcohol abuse.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be adhered to in order to be admitted into a criminal justice drug or alcohol treatment center or recovery program.
 The initial step is to figure out the criminal justice clients eligibility.
-This step is completed by a panel of officials who decide how much and what type of substance abuse [[[rehabilitation is necessary.
-Sometimes, the criminal justice clients receive their drug rehabilitation while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.
+This step is completed by a panel of officials who decide how much and what type of drug or alcohol is necessary.
+Sometimes, the criminal justice clients receive their drug and alcohol rehabilitation while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a long-term residential transitional living program.

-Self payment substance abuse rehab centers are an excellent alternative to other types of treatment facilities i.e. private medical insurance and state funded facilities.
-People who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment substance abuse treatment facilities are an outstanding alternative to other types of rehabilitation centers i.e. private medical insurance and state funded programs.
+Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug rehab program.
-In order to learn more about self payment programs, make contact with a drug or alcohol rehabilitation program and inquire as to their payment options.
-It is beneficial to contact several facilities so that you have an understanding of your choices regarding treatment options and payment methods.
+It just means that self payment is their primary method of covering the cost of their substance abuse rehabilitation program.
+In order to learn more about self payment programs, make contact with a substance abuse treatment center and ask about their payment options.
+It is beneficial to contact several facilities so that you have an understanding of your choices with regards to rehab options and payment options.